Late payment of insurance claims: understanding the new rules on reasonable time

 Can insurers contract out of the new term?

 No: Insurers cannot contract out of the new term in a consumer contract.
 In the case of a non-consumer contract, insurers can contract out of the term but it will only be effective if the breach (i.e. the delay in paying out) is not deliberate or reckless.
 If the insurers knew they were in breach (or did not care whether they would be in breach), then the contracting out will have no effect and damages could still be payable.
 Also, terms that seek to contract out of the need to pay within a reasonable time will only have effect if the terms are unambiguous and brought to the attention of the insured person.

 How long do policyholders have to bring a claim?

 Policyholders have a year from the payment of their insurance claim to make a claim for damages for late payment.

 Since insurers often rely on suppliers in the fulfilment of claims, this new term also increases pressure on the supply chain.
 Insurers will be liable to the policyholder for late payment, even where the cause of delay occurs further down the supply chain.
 The quick payment of claims not only enhances customer satisfaction, it could now also save insurers time and money in defending or paying claims for late payment.
 In order to avoid costly damages claims, insurers should redouble their efforts to investigate disputed claims quickly, document them carefully, communicate clearly and release payments as soon as possible.

-For more information on any of the issues raised in this article, please contact Inga Mansfield in Lyons Davidson’s Property Insurance Litigation team by emailing firstname.lastname@example.org or calling 0117 904 6308.
+For more information on the impact of late payment or any of the issues raised in this article, please contact Inga Mansfield in Lyons Davidson’s Property Insurance Litigation team by emailing email@example.com or calling 0117 904 6308.

 Posted on Jun 12th, 2017 by Lyons Davidson